lamps-lab/Visual-Descriptor/README.md

 Figures are in total 3G and they can be found in Google Drive link:
 Figures are in PNG format. <br>

-visual descriptors and metadata are in a txt file.
+Visual descriptors and metadata are in a txt file which can be found in this derectory.
 This files gives the following infomation: <br>

 *patentID*: This is the patent ID in the USPTO database.
 One patent has a unique ID                   <br>
 *patentdate*: This is the data the patent was released.               <br>